DonatHalimi/sheero/backend/README.md

 ## **Backend**

 The backend provides APIs that are documented and accessible through Postman.
-You can refer to the official [API documentation](https://documenter.getpostman.com/view/31736145/2sA3kRL56j) for detailed information on endpoints, request/response formats, and usage examples for **sheero**.
+You can refer to the official [API documentation](https://documenter.getpostman.com/view/31736145/2sA3kRL56j) for detailed information on endpoints, request/response formats and usage examples for **sheero**.

 ### **File Structure of Backend**